alephmembeth/alephmembeth.github.io/index.md

 Welcome to my personal website!
 I am Zhiping Wang, currently a junior undergraduate student at Lanzhou University, majoring in physics and will receive my Bachelor of Science degree in the fall semester of 2024.
 I have been actively involved in research projects, primarily in the field of **Computational Optics and Optical Imaging**.
 I have also taken a diverse range of courses in physics, optics, computers, and mathematics, and have been privileged to serve as a teaching assistant for some courses.

-In mid-July 2023, I will be embarking on a summer research internship at [SCILAB](https://xyvirtualgroup.github.io/), Westlake University, under the guidance of Professor [Xin Yuan](https://scholar.google.com/citations?user=cS9CbWkAAAAJ).
-The internship will focus on **Snapshot Compressive Imaging**.
-Additionally, since May of this year, I have been actively involved in an online research project on **Photoacoustic Imaging** under the guidance of Professor [Fei Gao](https://scholar.google.com.sg/citations?user=aDTizY8AAAAJ) at [HISLAB](http://www.hislab.cn/), ShanghaiTech University.
+Since May of this year, I have been actively involved in an online research project on **Photoacoustic Imaging** under the guidance of Professor [Fei Gao](https://scholar.google.com.sg/citations?user=aDTizY8AAAAJ) at [HISLAB](http://www.hislab.cn/), ShanghaiTech University.

 For more detailed information about my academic and research experiences, please refer to the [Education](#Education), [Research](#RE), and [Teaching Assistantship](#TA) sections of this website.
 Alternatively, you can also view my [CV](./CV/CV_ZhipingWang_May.pdf). for a summary of my achievements.